 Firstly if you’re heading off for a winter trip, keep a close eye on the weather, before you set off and when on site.
 Unfortunately the weather accounts for almost a quarter of our insurance claims, with storms often being the biggest cause of damage to caravans and awnings.

 Take extra care when towing in windy, wet or wintry weather.
 If it’s very windy you should avoid towing your caravan until the winds have died down.
 If you really do need to travel then avoid motorways and exposed roads where strong winds will make for very difficult driving.
 Keep a close eye on the weather forecast to help plan your journey.

 Stay in control

-Driving slowly in windy weather will help you to stay in control of your unit.
+Driving slowly in windy weather will help you to stay in control of your unit so keep your speed down.
 But an electronic anti-snaking device such as AL-KO ATC will help and will also qualify for an insurance discount with Caravan Guard.

 Seek shelter in high winds

 When in storage or on site, if possible, move your caravan to a sheltered location in stormy weather, particularly away from any trees, and check structures like nearby fences, sheds or canopies won’t cause any damage.
 If the wind is blowing in a particular direction then you could rotate your caravan so the wind hits it head on.
 A caravan cover will also offer some extra protection from any flying debris.

 During stormy weather or high winds, remove or secure fixings like bike racks, solar panels and satellite dishes from your caravan.
 Take down the awning or use storm straps, anchors or poles to keep it securely fastened.
 We often deal with insurance claims for awning damage after a bout of bad weather.

 Add some weight

 When storing your tourer, place heavy items, like your awning, on the floor of your caravan and over the axle to make it more bottom heavy when it’s windy.
 Make sure weight is distributed equally across the width of the caravan so it’s not got all the weight to one side.